In world first, S.Africa's Afrigen makes mRNA COVID vaccine using Moderna data

 In September, the WHO's hub in Cape Town decided to go it alone after failing to bring on board Pfizer and Moderna, both of which have argued they need to oversee any technology transfer due to the complexity of the manufacturing process.

-Moderna's vaccine was chosen due to an abundance of public information and its pledge not to enforce patents during the pandemic.
-It's not clear what will happen after that.
+Moderna's vaccine was chosen by the WHO due to an abundance of public information and the company's pledge not to enforce patents during the pandemic.
+It's not clear what will happen after the pandemic ends and whether the company will try to enforce them again.

-The U.N.-backed Medicines Patent Pool (MPP) said it was in talks with Moderna about possible access to some of its patents

 Under pressure to make drugs in lower-income countries, Moderna and BioNTech have announced plans to build mRNA vaccine factories in Africa, but production is still a long way off.